Senior Research Scientist Emeritus

-Paul J. Feltovich is a retired Senior Research Scientist at the Florida Institute for Human and Machine Cognition, Pensacola.
+Paul J. Feltovich is a retired Senior Research Scientist at IHMC.
 Prior to IHMC, he was Professor In Medical Education and Psychiatry (honorary) at Southern Illinois University School of Medicine.

-Dr. Feltovich received a B.S. in mathematics from Allegheny College (PA) and a Ph.D. in educational psychology from the University of Minnesota in 1981.
+Dr. Feltovich received a bachelor’s degree in mathematics from Allegheny College (PA) and a Ph.D. in educational psychology from the University of Minnesota in 1981.
 He was a post-doctoral fellow in cognitive psychology at the Learning, Research, and Development Center, University of Pittsburgh, from 1978 to 1982.

 He has conducted research and published on topics such as expert-novice differences in complex cognitive skills; conceptual understanding and misunderstanding for complex knowledge; and novel means of instruction in complex and ill-structured knowledge domains (including contributing to the creation of Cognitive Flexibility Theory and Reductive Bias Theory with Rand Spiro and Richard Coulson).
 Since joining FIHMC, he has been investigating (with Jeff Bradshaw and the KAoS group) coordination, regulation, and teamwork in mixed groups of humans and intelligent software agents (Human-Agent-Robotic Teamwork—HART).
 In part, these studies employ a “cultural” approach to controlling and modeling software agent activity, based on the utilization of diverse policy systems, ranging from formal pertinent law, to group traditions, to standards of practice, to norms for acceptable every day behavior (e.g., various codes of etiquette).
 The work also addresses factors that contribute to making software agents acceptable to humans as partners in complex and consequential work.